Obsessive-Compulsive Disorder (OCD)

 - When the urge to check arises later, you will find it easier to re-label it as “just an obsessive thought.”

-Obsessive-compulsive disorder causes the brain to get stuck on a particular anxiety-provoking thought.
+Everyone has troubling thoughts or worries from time to time.
+But obsessive-compulsive disorder causes the brain to get stuck on a particular anxiety-provoking thought, causing it to play over and over in your head.
 The following strategies can help you get unstuck.

 - Keep writing as the OCD urges continue, aiming to record exactly what you’re thinking, even if you’re repeating the same phrases or the same urges over and over.